Dominance and submission: Collars

 Many submissives in a submissive relationship wear a collar to indicate their submissive status and commitment.
 It can be much like a wedding band, except that only the submissive partner wears one.
 The traditional collar is a neck band in leather or metal, chosen, designed, and even crafted by the dominant partner.
 Some subs may wear a "symbolic collar", often a bracelet or ankle chain, which is more subdued than the traditional collar and can pass in non-BDSM situations.
 It is not uncommon for a sub to have several collars for special occasions.
 Collars are integral for animal roleplay.

 Many people—for example, some in the punk rock and goth subcultures—wear collars for other reasons, such as fashion.
 So, one cannot assume that all people wearing collars are involved in BDSM.
 Members of the furry fandom may also wear collars as a part of costuming or as fashion.
 Use of collars in the sexual aspects of furry lifestyle may or may not be connected to BDSM, depending on the individual's preferences.

+Chastity Devices

+In some case, a male submissive may also wear a chastity device to demonstrate their submission and devotion to their dominant.
+A chastity device renders such as a cock cage prevents both infidelity or masturbation.
+They can range from simple leather or plastic to stainless steel.